-The global financial system has effectively collapsed, undermining investor, household and business confidence, and pushing the economy into an increasingly lengthy and severe recession.
-Real GDP, employment, industrial production and retail sales are falling sharply and unemployment is rising quickly.
-Policymakers must quickly implement a large fiscal stimulus package to support the rapidly eroding economy.
-Without such stimulus, the economy appears headed toward the worst downturn since the Great Depression.
+I strongly support efforts for a very large fiscal stimulus plan designed to help the economy by early 2009.
+A fiscal stimulus is needed, as the global financial system has effectively collapsed, undermining investor, household and business confidence, and pushing the economy into a lengthy and increasingly severe recession.
+Without a fiscal stimulus, the economy appears headed toward the worst downturn since the Great Depression.